Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - Honorary Uncle: To Lilo and Nani from the end of the original film onwards.

 - Insistent Terminology: Insists on being called an Evil Genius rather than "Idiot Scientist".

 - Large Ham: Fittingly for a self-proclaimed Evil Genius, he has a boastful presence and lots of flair.

 - Mad Scientist: Call him that if you wish, but never "Idiot Scientist".
 He created 626 bioweapons!

 - Meaningless Villain Victory: The Grand Councilwoman sends Jumba, 626's creator, to capture him in exchange for his freedom.
-She is so fed up with Jumba's incompetence that she fires him and threatens to send him to prison, which motivates Jumba to throw the rule book away and trace 626 to Lilo's house, which he blows up with his overloaded plasma cannon that 626 plugged up with a carrot.
+Later she is so fed up with Jumba's incompetence that she fires him and threatens to send back him to prison, which motivates Jumba to throw the rule book away and trace 626 to Lilo's house, which he blows up with his overloaded plasma cannon that 626 plugged up with a carrot.
 After finally capturing 626, he makes a reluctant HeelFace Turn when he is persuaded by 626 to rescue Lilo, with the Grand Councilwoman taking credit for the capture.
 He ends up exiled on Kauai when she tells her assistants not to let Jumba and Pleakley on the ship.